aryanag7/HomeStay/README.md

 # Homestay

-The Homestay Project is a web application that provides a platform for hosts to list their properties for short-term rentals.
-Guests can discover and book these properties for their stay, offering a convenient way to find accommodation for travel and short-term stays.
+The Homestay Project is a web application that enables users to sign up and log in.
+Hosts can manage homestay listings, while guests can search and book properties by country and category.
+Guests can also leave reviews, and hosts can visually specify property locations on a map interface.